 There are many people who can help you to manage your breathlessness.
 These include the cancer liaison nurse, physiotherapist and occupational therapist.
 Some centres have special breathlessness clinics so your doctor can also refer you to one of these.

-Your cancer doctor (oncologist) may refer you to the palliative care team.
+Your cancer doctor (oncologist) may refer you to the palliative care team to help you manage this symptom.
 These doctors and nurses specialise in controlling your symptoms and improving your quality of life.
 Breathlessness can be a very common complaint for many patients with cancer.
-The palliative care team can help you to manage it better.

 For more information